New Frontiers in Regenerative Medicine

 Aesculap Biologics is currently conducting a Phase 3 clinical trial to bring NOVOCART® 3D to the U.S. from Europe, where it originated and has been implanted in more than 9,000 patients since 2003.
 NOVOCART 3D is a tissue engineered cell-based product designed to repair articular cartilage defects of the knee.
-Future Aesculap Biologics products under development will focus on a similar approach to treating back pain, the second most common neurological ailment in the US.

 The development of regenerative products, such as NOVOCART 3D, requires a diverse range of expertise.
 Aesculap Biologics is comprised of a group of professionals with experience in cell and molecular biology, clinical trial management, cell-based product manufacturing, materials management, quality assurance and control, and regulatory affairs.
 Biologic approaches to tissue repair and regeneration represent the future in healthcare worldwide.
 Aesculap Biologics’ mission ensures that we will be ready for the challenge.

 Medical Advisory Board

 The medical advisory board serves as a key player in the development program for NOVOCART 3D.
 The board acts to ensure the needs of the surgical community are addressed and anticipated.
 Members of the board include: